xrdocs-staging/programmability/_blogs/Introduction-to-gnsi.md

 | Cisco  | All          | All         | Allow  |
 | Mike   | gNOI         | Verify()    | Deny   |

-<p align="justify">To implement such controls, a Service Authorization Policy must be defined using a JSON-formatted Role-Based Access Control (RBAC) schema, which contains allow and deny rules mapping user principals to gRPC services and RPCs.</p>
+<p align="justify">To implement such controls, a <b>Service Authorization Policy</b> must be defined using a JSON-formatted Role-Based Access Control (RBAC) schema, which contains 'allow' and 'deny' rules mapping Principals to gRPC Services and RPCs.</p>

 ## Sample Authorization Policy